 Mark has also been tapped as lead environmental counsel on many significant corporate transactions.
 He has managed environmental aspects of mergers and acquisitions and real estate transactions, including the resolution of liabilities prior to closing; responding to due diligence inquiries; providing options for retention or transfer of liabilities through various insurance programs and third-party remedial companies; transferring permits; and preparation of environmental representation, warranty and indemnity language.
 Mark also advises on Brownfields development and site remediation.

 Mark’s achievements have captured the attention of many in the industry, including Chambers, which also has recognized him as a "client favorite," a Leading Lawyer in Environmental Law and characterized his work as "clear" with "results that speak for themselves."
 Mark's clients have lauded him as "a very strong courtroom litigator" who "stands out" thanks to his engineering background, which allows him to "quickly grasp the technical aspects of the case."
-Mark also is recognized by Benchmark: The Definitive Guide to America’s Leading Litigation Firms and Attorneys, which singled him out as a National Star for Litigation.
-Benchmark selected Mark for this recognition because he is “capable of handling complex cases anywhere in the country.”
+Mark also is recognized by Benchmark: The Definitive Guide to America’s Leading Litigation Firms and Attorneys, which singled him out as a National Litigation Star.
+Benchmark has selected Mark for this recognition because of his representation on crisis-related claims and because he is “capable of handling complex cases anywhere in the country.”

 Mark serves a wide variety of industries throughout the United States.
 In recent years, he has successfully represented clients in litigation related to numerous business sectors including energy, mining, engineering, construction, manufacturing and agribusiness where claims of chemical releases into the air, water and soil were asserted.
 In addition to serving as lead defense counsel in private party litigation, Mark’s client representation often involves managing parallel governmental agency actions.